-■ Students review the positives and negatives in the history of industrialization.
-Process Goals:
+- Students review the positives and negatives in the history of industrialization. - Students understand that change may benefit an individual or group while harming a different individual or group.

 ■ Students make value judgments based on their study of industrial history and criteria provided by teacher.